Estate administration glossary

 Probate

-A term often used when referring to the estate administration process as a whole, as well as to the Grant of Probate, which validates the Will of the deceased and gives a person or company legal authority to administer their estate.
+A term often used when referring to the entire estate administration process.
+Validating the will of the deceased and giving a person or company legal authority to administer their estate.
+It may also be referred to as Grant of Probate.

 Probate registry